 TYPE 3 Writing: “Here’s a novel framework to think about things” (LLM bad)

-This is the sphere of creativity and first-principles thinking.
-You’re generating differentiated, fresh ideas for how to assess or interpret something, and it often requires abstraction.
-This is where unconventional insights live.
-This is not where “most likely next word” resides.
+This is first-principles territory.
+You're generating differentiated frameworks for how to assess or interpret something, and it requires abstraction, intellectual risk, or both.
+This is where unconventional insights live, and where "most likely next word" cannot follow you.

 This writing is the least common because it’s the hardest to create.
 It’s also the highest risk and highest reward.
 You’re sticking your neck out with something new.
 This exposes you to critique, insults, compliments, admiration, and everything in between.

-Type 3 writing is difficult because you’re being intellectually vulnerable and often unorthodox.
-New things disrupt priors, and the vast majority of people find consensus assumptions comforting.
+Type 3 writing is difficult because you're being intellectually vulnerable and frequently unorthodox.
+New ideas disrupt priors, and most people find their consensus assumptions more comforting than they'd admit.
 No one likes being punched in the axioms.
-The LLM is pretty kind to axioms, and true Type 3 writing should at least nudge them a little.
+The LLM is very kind to axioms, and real Type 3 writing should leave a bruise.

 Type 3 Kings

 I enjoy hearing these guys think out loud.
-I can't imagine any of them using LLMs for their writing, mostly because I get the sense they actually enjoy what they do.
-It’s what they’re good at and they clearly relish it.
-For the same reason someone who finds driving cathartic won't want to use self-driving cars, these guys enjoy the knowledge scenic route when they say something.
+I can't imagine them using LLMs for their core writing.
+For the same reason someone who finds driving cathartic won't use self-driving cars: the process is part of the product.
+They relish what they do, and the enjoyment is legible in the work.

-If everyone stands on a 6” block, the block doesn’t make you taller in an advantageous way.
-If every athlete uses steroids, then steroids do not give you an edge.
-If the great ones are using it too, then the great ones will still be great, because you cannot juice your way to Tom Brady’s brain or Steph Curry’s jumpshot.
-Natural ability and talent is always the differentiator when everyone has access to the same tools.
+If everyone stands on a six-inch block, no one is competitively taller.
+If every athlete uses steroids, steroids become baseline, not edge.
+The great ones are using the tool too, which means the great ones will still be great, because the human remains the only differentiator.
+You cannot juice your way to Brady's brain or Curry's jumpshot.
+LeBron is still taller than you on the block.

 I’m building something interesting, visit Salutary.io